 © Artefakt Kulturkonzepte

-Louise Stomps drew and modelled regularly from the age of 17.
-However, it was not until 1927 that she was able to devote herself fully to her artistic ambitions.
+Louise Stomps drew and modelled regularly, beginning at the age of 17.
+It was not until 1927, however, that she was able to devote herself fully to her artistic ambitions.

 August 1947